vladpavlovski/vishnya-contenful-front-end/README.md

 - Create a folder for the component files (`./src/ctf-components/ctf-[contentTypeName]`)
 - Create the file for the GraphQL query strings (`./src/ctf-components/ctf-[contentTypeName].graphql`)
-- Optionally, generate TypeScript interfaces for the GraphQL result by calling `yarn graphql-codegen:generate` ( see [GraphQL & code generation](./README.md#graphql--code-generation)).
+- Optionally, generate TypeScript interfaces for the GraphQL result by calling `pnpm graphql-codegen:generate` ( see [GraphQL & code generation](./README.md#graphql--code-generation)).
 - Create the React components for rendering (`./src/ctf-components/ctf-[contentTypeName]-gql.tsx` and `./src/ctf-components/ctf-[contentTypeName].tsx`).